benjdj6/timecrunch/README.md

 * Design recipe categories

+* Use universal units to determine if user can make recipe with current stock

 * Allow for users to input other types of units (eg Cloves)

 * Add unusual measurements (dash, pinch, etc)